regina-normal/aux/packaging/docker/rinse/README.txt

 For fedora, these are created as described on the rinse manpage: start a VM with the corresponding distribution installed and run:

+  dnf repoquery --disablerepo fedora-source \
-  repoquery --requires --resolve --recursive dnf yum rpm | \
+    --requires --resolve --recursive dnf | \
     perl -pe 's/(.*)-.*?-.*?$/$1/g' | sort -u | \
     grep -E -v 'glibc-all-langpacks|glibc-langpack-'

-It seems good to then strip out fedora-release-* and generic-release-*, except for fedora-release{,-common,-server,-identity-server}.
-We should probably revisit this decision at a later date to see if it still makes sense.
+Then add dnf (which is not included in the list), and strip out all fedora-release-* and generic-release-*, except for fedora-release{,-common,-server,-identity-server}.
+We should probably revisit this latter decision at a later date to see if it still makes sense.

 For opensuse, these are created by using the script opensuse-core.pl (found in this directory) to extract a full recursive dependency list for